top of page

 Technology’s hottest trend can be summarized in two words: artificial intelligence.
 AI startups racing to innovate and deploy new solutions across a broad range of industries and applications have dominated investors’ attention and money.

-While higher interest rates and inflation contributed to a decline in deals and dollars invested in tech businesses overall, AI startups in the U.S. still claimed one of every three dollars invested last year, thanks to several megadeals.
-Some reports, however, say the flow of money into artificial intelligence may be slowing, and newer AI startups are finding it harder to win over VCs.
+In 2023, higher interest rates and inflation contributed to a decline in deals and dollars invested in tech businesses overall, though AI startups in the U.S. still claimed one of every three dollars invested that year, thanks to several megadeals.
+Some reports, however, said the flow of money into artificial intelligence was slowing, and newer AI startups were finding it harder to win over VCs.

 How Much Money Is Invested in AI Startups?